 6. The concert venue from Ted

 We wrap up the evening at the Esplanade, where you can attend an event and enjoy the view of the Charles River.
-You might recognize this setting from the end of Ted, when John, played by Mark Wahlberg, joins Norah Jones on the Hatch Shell Stage.
+Of our many Boston filming sites, you might specifically recognize this from the end of Ted, when John, played by Mark Wahlberg, joins Norah Jones on the Hatch Shell Stage.
 The Hatch Shell hosts a variety of summer events, including the Boston Pops, free jazz concerts, and free projected movies.
 Year round, you can follow Ted’s paw prints along the Esplanade’s footbridges, bike paths, and playgrounds.